The cell representations are listed below.

 - CD10 is not present on the B cells.

-- The pan T cell markers all are within a few percentage points of one another, which translates to the sample having all markers that should be there and no values are skewed toward one marker.
+- The pan T cell markers all are within a few percentage points of one another, which translates to the sample having all markers that should be present and no values being skewed toward one marker.